bigcode-project/bigcode-data-mix/README.md

 # bigcode-data-mix

-This repository contains scripts related to the data-mix for training.
+This repository contains scripts and files related to the data-mix for training.

 ## 1 (optional) - Generate the templates
 Run the following script to generate the data templates: `data/(train/valid/test)_data_paths.txt`